DNXLabs/tools-box/scripts/parallel-script/README.md

         file2
         file3
         ```
-        💡 You can use the AWS CLI to create your list of files, here how:
+        💡 You can use the AWS CLI to create your list of files, here is how to do it:

         ```
         aws s3 ls s3://ORIGIN_BUCKET --recursive | awk '{$1=$2=$3=""; print $0}' | sed 's/^[ \t]*//' > my_files_list.txt & tail -F my_files_list.txt